4 Linear regression

 \[ \begin{aligned} r^2 = \frac{Cov(X,Y)^2}{Var(X) Var(Y)} &= \frac{(Cov(X,\hat Y) + Cov(X,R) )^2}{Var(X) Var(Y)} = \\ =\frac{Var(X)Var(\hat Y)}{Var(X) Var(Y)} &= \frac{Var(\hat Y)}{Var(Y)} \end{aligned} \tag{4.2}\]

 One should be cautious when interpreting results of a linear regression.
 First, just because there is no linear relationship does not mean that there is no other relationship.
 Figure 4.1 shows some examples of scatter plots and their corresponding correlation coefficients.
 What it shows is that while a formless blob of a scatter plot will certainly have zero correlation, so will other scatter plots in which there is a definite relationship (e.g. a circle, or a X-shape).
-The point is that correlation is always a measure of the linear relationship between variables.
+The point is that correlation is always a measure of the strength of the linear relationship between variables.

 The second caution is well known, as that is the danger of equating correlation with a causal relationship.
 There are numerous examples of scientists misinterpreting a coincidental correlation as meaningful, or deeming two variables that have a common source as causing one another.
 For example, one can look at the increase in automobile ownership in the last century and the concurrent improvement in longevity and conclude that automobiles are good for human health.
 It is well-documented, however, that a sedentary lifestyle and automobile exhaust do not make a person healthy.
 Instead, increased prosperity has increased both the purchasing power of individuals and enabled advances in medicine that have increase our lifespans.
 To summarize, one must be careful when interpreting correlation: a weak one does not mean there is no relationship, and a strong one does not mean that one variable causes the changes in the other.